Sridevi-kr/Ansible/README.md

     ansible-playbook -i frontend-dev.expense.internal,  -e ansible_user=ec2-user -e ansible_password=DevOps321 -e COMPONENT=frontend -e ENV=dev   expense.yml

+    For the second command to work change the expense.yml playbook line hosts:all check exp.yml

 Ansible-Pull

 Ansible also works using pull based mechanism, in this case we don't have to maintain the inventory.
 But ensure the node that runs this ansible-pull should have ansible installed!